Jane Eldridge MA, PG Dip. Integrative Psychotherapy and Counselling, MBACP, UKCP

 I've worked for several years in counselling services in South and West London, and as a community mediator in North London.

-Before training as a counsellor and therapist, I had a career in education and academic research, with a particular interest in media and the arts.
+Before training as a counsellor and psychotherapist, I had a career in education and academic research, with a particular interest in media and the arts.
 During that time, I gained a Masters' qualification in Cultural Theory from Cardiff University, and a Ph.D. in Media and Communications from Goldsmiths, University of London.
 I continue to follow my creative inspiration and am open to working with you in a way that follows - or perhaps helps you find - yours.

 Areas of counselling I deal with